maherpk/django-devserver/README.rst

 About
 -----

-A drop in replacement for Django's built-in runserver command.
+A drop in replacement for Django's built-in runserver command, built on top of django-devserver.
+The reason for this fork is slow interaction with community and lack of bug fixes.

 Features include:

 * An extendable interface for handling things such as real-time logging.
 * Integration with the werkzeug interactive debugger.